caseybreen/bunmd_code_release/readme.txt

 /code directory

-* 00_run_all.Rmd - this file runs all scripts.
+* 00_run_all.Rmd - this script runs all scripts.

 Alternatively, researchers can run the following files individually in order:

-* 01_descriptive_figures.Rmd - this file contains code to replicate the following figures in the paper:
+* 01_descriptive_figures.Rmd - this R notebook contains code to replicate the following figures in the paper:

 — Figure 1
 — Figure 2